midhunkalarikkal/FullDomain/Notes/Nodejs.md

-## `Dynamic routing` ##
+## `Dynamic routing`
 ==========================
-Dynamic routing refers to defining routes where part of the URL is a variable, allowing you to handle requests for multiple resources using a single route handler.
+Dynamic routing refers to a route handler allowing you to handle requests for multiple resources using a single route handler path with /:placeholder.
 ```js
 app.get('/profile/:username', (req, res) => {
   const username = req.params.username;